hbctraining/Intro-to-shell-flipped/lessons/03_working_with_files.md

 $ tail Mov10_oe_1.subset.fq
 ```

-By default the first or last 10 lines will be printed to screen.
+By default, the first or last 10 lines will be printed to screen.
 The `-n` option can be used with either of these commands to specify the number `n` lines of a file to display.
 For example, let's print the first/last line of the file:

 ```bash
 $ head -n 1 Mov10_oe_1.subset.fq